-Scott Keoni Shigeoka is a storyteller, designer and artist.
+Scott Keoni Shigeoka is a storyteller, artist and entrepreneur.

 I’m influenced by my experiences as a queer, Hawai’i-born, and creative yonsei (fourth-generation Japanese-American).
 I'm based in the San Francisco Bay Area.